Michael Shapcott

-Michael Shapcott is executive director of the Sorrento Centre, a retreat and conference centre in the Shuswap region of British Columbia, Canada, that offers in-person and on-line events and activities.
-Previously, he served as director of National Business and Community Strategy for Prince's Charities Canada.

-He is a Canadian academic, advocate and activist whose public policy work focuses on housing, homelessness, and the relationships between health, poverty and housing, as well as human rights.
-He has worked on housing and homelessness initiatives at all levels of government including international levels.
-He has served as Director of the Affordable Housing and Social Innovation at the Wellesley Institute (WI), a non-profit and non-partisan research and policy think tank in Toronto, Ontario, Canada.
+Michael Shapcott is a Canadian academic, advocate, and executive director of the Sorrento Centre.
+His public policy work focuses on housing, homelessness, and human rights.
+He previously served as the director of national business and community strategy for Prince's Charities Canada and director of affordable housing and social innovation at the Wellesley Institute, a non-profit and non-partisan research and policy think tank in Toronto, Ontario, Canada.

 Education

-Michael Shapcott went to Alexander Galt Regional High School (1970–1972), and took courses that political science at the University of Calgary (1980–1982), and then studied law at the University of Toronto (1983–1986).
-He did not go before the bar but instead began to work at the Christian Resource Centre as a homeless outreach worker and community and housing developer.
+Michael Shapcott attended Alexander Galt Regional High School (1970–1972), studied political science at the University of Calgary (1980–1982), and studied law at the University of Toronto (1983–1986).
+He was not called to the bar but instead began working at the Christian Resource Centre as a homeless outreach worker and community and housing developer.
 He attended summer programming at the London School of Economics in 2008.
-Shapcott is completing a Master of Theological Studies at the Faculty of Divinity, Trinity College, University of Toronto (2016–current).
+Shapcott is completing a Master of Theological Studies at the Faculty of Divinity, Trinity College, University of Toronto (2016–present).

 Career

-For the first decade of his working life, Shapcott was a print journalist, working as a reporter, columnist and editor at several Canadian newspapers - including the North Bay Nugget, the Oakville Journal Record and the Calgary Albertan.
+For the first decade of his working life, Shapcott was a print journalist, working as a reporter, columnist and editor at several Canadian newspapers—including the North Bay Nugget, the Oakville Journal Record and the Calgary Albertan.

 Initiatives and projects

-In 1989, Shapcott, Bart Poesiat and future Toronto mayor Barbara Hall created the Rupert Pilot Project to fund affordable housing initiatives which received substantial funding in the early 1990s from the Ontario government.
+In 1989, Shapcott, Bart Poesiat, and future Toronto mayor Barbara Hall created the Rupert Pilot Project to fund affordable housing initiatives, which received substantial funding from the Ontario government in the early 1990s.

-Shapcott came to public attention in the late 1980s and early 1990s for his work in BASIC Poverty Action Group, which was the genesis for the Breads Not Circuses coalition which argued that the money being spent on Toronto's bid for the 1996 Summer Olympics could be better spent on housing.
+Shapcott came to public attention in the late 1980s and early 1990s for his work in the BASIC Poverty Action Group, which was the genesis of the Bread Not Circuses coalition that argued that the money being spent on Toronto's bid for the 1996 Summer Olympics could be better spent on housing.
 His detractors vilified him for helping compromise the city's bid for the 1996 Olympic Games.

-He was manager of the Community/University Research Partnerships (CURP) program at University of Toronto's Centre for Urban and Community Studies, where he promoted links between academic research and social justice.
+He was manager of the Community/University Research Partnerships (CURP) program at the University of Toronto's Centre for Urban and Community Studies, where he promoted links between academic research and social justice.
 Shapcott is a founding member of the National Housing and Homelessness Network and the Toronto Disaster Relief Committee.
 He served on the board and as president of the Toronto Environmental Alliance.
-He also served on the global Board of the Habitat International Coalition.
+He also served on the global board of the Habitat International Coalition.
 Shapcott was a founder of the Multifaith Alliance to End Homelessness in Toronto (2007).
 Prior to that, he was manager of government relations and communications at the Co-operative Housing Federation of Canada (Ontario Region).

 Shapcott is a founding member and served as a board member of the Canadian Alliance to End Homelessness, which has emerged as a leading Canadian advocacy organization.